 If you are a SoCal resident, you can get the very best deal on a 3-Day SoCal Resident Promo ticket.
 You can visit any three weekdays now through May 25, 2023.
 You can choose from 1-Park tickets (as low as under $69 per day), park hoppers and tickets with Genie+.

-If you plan to visit some other theme parks such as LEGOLAND, Knott's Berry Farm or Universal Studios, a Los Angeles GoCard might be your best deal for those parks, but we also sell discount single-day and sometimes multi-day tickets to them as well.
+If you plan to visit some other theme parks such as LEGOLAND California, Knott's Berry Farm or Universal Studios, a Los Angeles GoCard might be your best deal for those parks, but we also sell discount single-day and sometimes multi-day tickets to them as well.

 This is the most important advice we can offer.
 Wake up early and get to the park before it opens.
-Arriving even 45 minutes to an hour after park opening can mean it takes you an hour from parking your car just to get in the park!
-Arriving before park opening can help you get a jump ahead of any traffic getting into the park, long security lines and park entry lines.
+Arriving even 45 minutes to an hour after park opening can cause you to lose an hour trying to park and get into the park!
+Arriving before park opening can help you get ahead of any traffic getting into the park, long security lines and park entry lines.
 Parking lots open an hour before the earliest park opening, and security opens at least 45 minutes before the park opens.
-You'll get on a lot of rides and get your castle pic in before the bulk of the crowds arrives.
+You'll get on a lot of rides and get your castle photo in before the bulk of the crowds arrives.
 You will never regret having an early start.
 And if you skip breakfast to get to the park early, enjoy an early lunch or a late breakfast.
 We have our favorite places to eat breakfast in the parks should you get hungry after hitting all those rides.

-If you are staying at one of the three Disneyland Resort on-site hotels, you can use Early Entry to access certain areas and attractions in the theme parks 30 minutes before other guests.
+If you are staying at one of the three Disneyland Resort hotels on-site, you can use Early Entry to access certain areas and attractions in the theme parks 30 minutes before other guests.
 It's a great way to get a head start on your day.
-But you'll want to be lined up for security by 7 a.m. to take advantage of this since all guests can enter the park about 30 minutes early.
-Lines can form.
-Regular guests can only go as far as the ropes.
-Hotel guests with proof of stay can go past the ropes and ride rides.
+But you'll want to be lined up for security by 7 a.m. to take advantage of it since all guests can enter the park about 30 minutes early and lines tend to form.
+While regular guests can only go as far as the ropes permit, hotel guests (with proof of a valid hotel reservation) can go past the ropes and ride rides.

 Utilize Disney Genie+ Service and Individual Lightning Lane Selections